elysiumx-io/elysiumx-docs/docs/faq.md

 # Frequently Asked Questions (FAQ)

-Temukan jawaban atas pertanyaan umum tentang ElysiumX di sini.
+Find answers to common questions about ElysiumX here.

-## Umum
+## General
-- Apa itu ElysiumX (ELY)?
+- What is ElysiumX (ELY)?
-- Apa visi dan misi ElysiumX?
+- What is the vision and mission of ElysiumX?

 ## Tokenomics
-- Berapa total supply ELY?
+- What is the total supply of ELY?
-- Bagaimana distribusi token ELY?
+- How are ELY tokens distributed?
-- Apa itu mekanisme presale?
+- What is the presale mechanism?

-## Partisipasi
+## Participation
-- Bagaimana cara membeli ELY?
+- How can I acquire ELY?
-- Bagaimana cara berpartisipasi dalam tata kelola?
+- How can I participate in governance?
-- Bagaimana cara melakukan staking ELY?
+- How can I stake ELY?

-## Teknis
+## Technical
-- Di blockchain mana ELY dibangun?
+- On which blockchain is ELY built?
-- Apakah kontrak ElysiumX sudah diaudit?
+- Have ElysiumX contracts been audited?

-## Lain-lain
+## Miscellaneous
-- Bagaimana cara menghubungi tim ElysiumX?
+- How can I contact the ElysiumX team?
-- Di mana saya bisa menemukan komunitas ElysiumX?
+- Where can I find the ElysiumX community?